Davao city guide

 Economy and geography

-Davao City is a services, education, health, retail, logistics, port, and agribusiness center for a region known for bananas, cacao, coconut, durian, fisheries, and export-oriented agriculture.
-It is also a political and media center for Mindanao, so regional debates often pass through Davao before reaching national attention.
+Davao City handles services, trade, health care, logistics, and agribusiness for a region known for bananas, cacao, coconut, durian, and fisheries.
+It is also a political and media center for Mindanao, so regional issues often get attention here before they reach Manila.

 Geographically, the city stretches from Davao Gulf through dense urban districts and into upland barangays toward Mount Apo’s wider landscape.
 That creates several different Davaos: coastal infrastructure, downtown civic corridors, suburban malls, business districts, agricultural edges, conservation sites, and upland communities.